 Many thanks for that - am relieved to hear that "we" (that is the UK) has 'at last' come to its senses.

+For the record my 'new' (downsized) house was built Nov 2004 - not exactly a 1000 years ago and certainly my German experience predates this build by several years at least.
 My married daughter bought an identical design of house on the same, mid-sized development.
 The house was built at least 18 months after mine and that doesn't have isolators/check valves for the taps fitted either.......

 I have to assume it depends on what regional authority one looks to as to whether or not certain "recommendations" are actually put into effect....and when?